 What makes this mall stand out is it’s indoor skiing facilities.
 Beat the heat and cool off on the slopes at Ski Dubai.
 Enjoy skiing or snowboarding on one of the park’s five different runs.

 They vary in difficulty from beginner to advanced.
 All of the clothing and equipment is provided so you don’t have to worry about bringing anything.

 ⇒ If you don’t have as much time in Dubai check out my post on One Day in Dubai

 Cool Off at the Aquaventure Waterpark

 There is no better place to spend a hot day in Dubai than at Aquaventure Waterpark.
 It claims the title of the largest waterpark in the Middle East.
-It’s perfect for all ages.
+It’s perfect for all ages and a great way to keep kids entertained.
 There are thrilling rides and tidal waves for adults and splash areas and water playgrounds designed for kids.

 There is also a private beach and a lazy river.
 When you need to refuel, the on-site restaurants serve snacks and cooling refreshments.

 Marina Walk is an outdoor area of Dubai that stretches for 7 km along the city’s waterfront.
 The paved walkway is well-landscaped and lined with palm-trees.
 It’s one of the best areas to enjoy a leisurely walk or a cycle ride.

 You’ll find a wide range of restaurants, from fine-dining to casual.
 And, for the particularly hot days, there are plenty of ice cream shops.
 It’s also a popular departing point for water-themed entertainment activities, like speed-boat sightseeing tours, wakeboarding, and jet skiing.